Cost of Goods Sold: A How-To for Modern Manufacturers

 Let’s break this down further by showing the calculation of raw materials expenses per unit as part of COGS.

-Say you’ve started a small hobby business selling handmade scented candles.
+Say you’ve started a hobby business selling handmade scented candles.
 You purchase the necessary equipment, raw materials, and supplies.
 In order to calculate COGS, you need to know the value of raw materials that goes into one unit.

 Let’s go over the raw materials cost, and how it relates to COGS.